aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/failover/index.md

 ## 5. Using RDS Proxy to minimize failover disruptions

-!!! warning "Feature in Preview"
-    Amazon RDS Proxy is currently available in a limited number of regions, in preview.
-It is not recommended for use in production workloads.

 In this test you will create an <a href="https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/rds-proxy.html" target="_blank">Amazon RDS Proxy</a> for your DB cluster, use the [simple monitoring script](/scripts/simple_failover.py) to connect to it, invoke a manual failover and compare the results with the previous tests that connect directly to the database.

 ??? tip "Learn more about Amazon RDS Proxy"